pingcap/docs/dev/reference/tools/data-migration/manage-tasks.md

 ### Create the data replication task

-You can use the task management command to create the data replication task.
+You can use the `start-task` command to create the data replication task.
 Data Migration [prechecks the corresponding privileges and configuration automatically](/dev/reference/tools/data-migration/precheck.md) while starting the data replication.

 {{< copyable "" >}}